borrageiros/webhook-git-script/README.md

     - Replace `"your_username_on_host"` with the username on your host machine that the container will SSH into (e.g., `ubuntu`).
     - Set `SCRIPTS_PATH` to the **absolute path** you created in step 1 (e.g., `/home/ubuntu/webhook_scripts`).
 This variable tells `app.js` where to find the scripts on the host when constructing the SSH command.
     - The `-v /path/to/your/host_scripts_folder:/usr/src/app/scripts` volume mount is crucial.
 It ensures that when `create-script.js` (run via `docker exec ... yarn add-proyect ...`) writes a script to `/usr/src/app/scripts` _inside the container_, that script also appears at `/path/to/your/host_scripts_folder` _on the host_.
 This is the path from which the SSH command will execute it.
+    - **(Optional) For persistent logs**: If you want to persist logs, uncomment the line `-v /path/to/your/host_logs_folder/logs.json:/usr/src/app/public/logs.json` and ensure you have created the `logs.json` file in the host directory `/path/to/your/host_logs_folder` and given it appropriate write permissions (e.g., `chmod 666 /path/to/your/host_logs_folder/logs.json`).
+The application saves the last 100 log entries.
     - The `PORT` variable now defines the port the Node.js app _tries_ to listen on.
 With `--network host`, if you set `PORT=3000`, the application will be accessible directly on port 3000 of your host machine.
 You wouldn't need `-p 3000:3000` in this mode (it might even cause errors).

 ## 💻 Manual Node.js Installation & Usage